 Sexually Transmitted Diseases (STDs)

 Lack of adequate protection in situations where you could contract a sexually transmitted disease can lead to serious complications.
-If you think that you may have contracted an STD, see a doctor recommended by your program.
-Do not put this visit off because you are unsure or because you are embarrassed; the doctor has treated such problems before.
+If you think that you may have contracted an STD, see a clinician recommended by your program.
+Do not put this visit off because you are unsure or because you are embarrassed; the clinician has treated such problems before.

 If you have specific allergies which are debilitating or life-threatening, or have a medical condition that is not immediately apparent or easily identifiable (such as diabetes, allergies to drugs, epilepsy, etc.), wear a Medic Alert bracelet obtained from the Medic Alert Foundation, 2323 Colorado Ave., Turlock, CA 95382-2018; (800) 432-5378.
+If you require epinephrine auto-injectors, make sure you have at least 2 on hand.
 Notify the director of your program, the office administrator, and friends traveling with you.